10 years of Evolution for Veterans Business Services

 VBS is designated a leading resource and small business consultant in the VA M28R Operating Manual for Self-Employment Procedures.
 VBS was restructured in Oregon in 2017 as a Certified Benefit Corporation to help connect its mission to local Oregon communities on a state-wide basis.

 VBS organized an Oregon Community Public Securities Offering to begin to scale the business VBS model in 2019.
-Jim Mingey was then accepted to Purdue Entrepreneurial Bootcamp for Veterans with Disabilities (EBV)to begin developing a formal VBS Business Plan.
 The concept called for a replicable self-supporting VRE Self-Employment consulting business model to help other Service Disabled Veteran entrepreneurs.